gilvangouvea/CodeForces/README.md

-# CodeForces
+# Code Forces
-These are problems from codeforces.com (sponsored by telegram).
+These are problems from codeforces.com (sponsored by Telegram).